 AUC’s Tahrir Square library gives you all of the resources of AUC's libraries, without leaving downtown Cairo.

 The Rare Books and Special Collections Library has a remarkable archive of documents from the arts, culture, and society of Egypt and the Middle East.
-You can explore not just books and periodicals, but also manuscripts, photographs and slides, maps, architectural drawing, memorabilia and artifacts, and audio-visual media.
+You can explore not just books and periodicals, but also manuscripts, photographs and slides, maps, architectural drawings, memorabilia and artifacts, and audio-visual media.
 The library also houses the University archives.

 For more information about the AUC libraries, click here.

-New automated Parking Access System (PAS).
+New automated cashless Parking Access System (PAS).
 This system will make entering and exiting campus easier, and a true cashless experience.

-What is the AUC Parking Access System (PAS)?
+What is the Parking Access System (PAS)?